 Falling in love because of understanding.
 When I was at primary school, I joined Junior Police Call.
 It was so fortunate that I was given chance to join Police Mentorship Programme at university.
 All these experiences allowed me to understand police work more.
 The diversity and uniqueness of police work attracted me to join the Force.
 I extremely respect for police officers’ service-oriented and never-give-up spirit.
 After graduation, I immediately applied for the post of probationary inspector, however, I failed the extended interview.
-Thereafter, I joined the Immigration Department as an Immigration Officer.
+Thereafter, I joined another Disciplinary Force as an officer.
 While I found that I was in particular interested in crime investigation and had a strong affection to police work.
 Therefore, I decided to apply for probationary inspector again.
 I am so honored to be part of the Force and so glad to be the winner of Brian Slevin Trophy, Baton of Honor and Commissioner’s Certificate of Academic Merit during the 36-weeks training.
 In the future, I would like to attain “Life influences life” to serve the community with my positive image, pride and care.

 Name: TANG Kan-hei Post: Police Constable Eduction： Bachelor Degree in Policing and Public Order (2012) Year of Joining Police: 2008 Previous Work Experience: Leisure Services Helper, Lifeguard